Adore2113/MarsHSim/README.md

 ♡♡♡
 </p>

-MarsHSim models a self sustaining Environmental Control and Life Support System (ECLSS) for a crew of 30 inside a closed 2000 m3 habitat on Mars.
+MarsHSim models a self sustaining Environmental Control and Life Support System (ECLSS) for a crew of 30 inside a closed 2400 m3 habitat on Mars in Arcadia Planitita (47° North, 184° East)

 ♡ The focus is on reliability, realism, machine learning integration, reusability, and eventually cost considerations.